Finding the best studio headphones under $100 might be quite a task with so many options available many of which are not so “studio” suited.

 Think about how you are most likely to use your studio headphones.

-Do you live in a quite place?
-Then you could take advantage of open back and semi open back headphones.
+Do you live in a quiet place?
+Then you could take advantage of open back and semi-open back headphones.

 Do you need to record with microphones?
 Then closed back is the way to go, unless you get multiple pairs.